metablaster/WindowsFirewallRuleset/README.md

 # What are the core benefits of this firewall/project?

-1. Unlike normal windows firewall in control panel, these rules are loaded into GPO firewall (Local group policy), meaning random programs which install rules as part of their installation process or system settings changes will have no effect on firewall unless you explicitly make an exception, therefore you have full control over the firewall.
+1. Unlike windows firewall in control panel, these rules are loaded into GPO firewall (Local group policy), meaning random programs which install rules as part of their installation process or system settings changes will have no effect on firewall unless you explicitly make an exception.

-2. Unlike default windows firewall rules, these rules are much more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific programs, services etc.
+2. Unlike default windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific programs, services etc.

-3. Unlike default (or your custom) rules you will know which rules have no effect or are redundant due to ie. uninstalled program or a missing windows service which no longer exists or are redundant/invalid for what ever other reason.
+3. Unlike default (or your own) rules you will know which rules have no effect or are redundant due to ie. uninstalled program or a missing windows service which no longer exists or are redundant/invalid for what ever other reason.

 4. Changing rule attributes such as ports, adresses and similar is so much easier since the rules are in scripts, so you can use editor tools such as CTRL + F to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain.

 5. Default outbound is block unless there is a rule to explicitly allow traffic, in default windows firewall this is not possible unless you have rules for every possible windows program/service, thanks to this collection of rules setting default outbound to block requres very little additinoal work.

 # Licenses